 Payment While on Leave

-California state law does not require that California employers pay their employees while on jury duty leave.
-However, employees do have the option of using accrued vacation time, paid time off or personal time for the purpose of jury service.
+California state law does not require California employers to pay their employees while on jury duty.
+However, employees may use accrued vacation time, paid time off, or personal time for jury service.

 Below, our California employment and labor lawyers discuss the following frequently asked questions (faq) about jury duty laws and subpoena leave for California employees: